wayne-wu/webgl-landscape-globe/README.md

 ## Add basic scene elements

 Using what you've learned about toolbox functions and sdfs:
 * Create a noise-based terrain with height-based coloration that suggests at least 3 distinct terrain features (for example, the lowest portions of your terrain can be water and the highest, white-colored icecaps.).
+Feel free to get creative and do a non-realistic or stylized scene.
     * You must use at least 3 different toolbox functions, such as bias/gain or a wave function.
+At this point we expect you to be comfy using such functions to modify shape.
 * Create a backdrop / sky where there is no terrain.
 For example, an interesting gradient with some kind of noise.

 ## Lighting